AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * The long labels or tags do not display appropriately for search filters.
 * Unable to display long rendition names on the Download dialog.
 * Unable to preview video assets in Card view.
-* When you downloaded an asset or a rendition of an asset, it is now downloaded in its original file type format instead of a zip file.
+* When you download an asset or a rendition of an asset, it is now downloaded in its original file type format instead of a zip file.

 ## Previous releases